11 Fixes to Windows Modules Installer Worker High CPU

 Module Installer Worker

 Windows Modules Installer Worker (TiWorker.exe) is a core Windows component that checks and installs updates for Windows and other Microsoft products.
 It plays an important role in keeping your system running stably.
-In general, Windows Modules Installer Worker is fine, but at some moments, it may cause abnormally high CPU usage and make your computer lag.
+In general, Windows Modules Installer Worker is fine, but sometimes it may cause abnormally high CPU usage and make your computer lag.

-So how to solve the problem of persistent high CPU usage?
-This article provides you with the reasons and 11 corresponding solutions to ensure that your computer's CPU usage is back to normal.
+So how do we solve the problem of persistent high CPU usage?
+This article provides the reasons and 11 corresponding solutions to ensure your computer's CPU usage is back to normal.

 How to Fix Windows Modules Installer Worker High CPU

-When you are looking for a Windows Modules Installer Worker High CPU solution, you may receive some suggestions to disable it.
+If you don't have a system backup, and you need a Windows Modules Installer Worker High CPU solution, you may receive some suggestions to disable it.
 Although you can do that, it will result in Windows systems can't keep up to date and may directly affect your user experience.

-In fact, Windows Modules Installer Worker is just one of the core Windows tools not a virus.
+Windows Modules Installer Worker is just one of the core Windows tools, not a virus.
 And Windows itself has various defenses to prevent viruses from pretending to be existing Windows services.
 So you don't have to disable it.

 Although it is not recommended that you disable Windows Modules Installer Worker, there are still other useful ways to solve Windows Installer CPU Usage too high.
 Next, we'll introduce 11 different options to fix the problem in detail.